EducationalTestingService/gitlab-to-atlassian/README.md

-**IMPORTANT**: This project is no longer actively maintained.
+**IMPORTANT: This project is no longer actively maintained.
 It was last known to work with the GitLab version from 2014 and is unlikely to work with newer versions of GitLab with a different API.
-If you are interested in contributing or maintaining this project, please let us know.
+If you are interested in contributing or maintaining this project, please let us know.**

 # GitLab to Atlassian